 Do a challenging workout or yoga class

-Putting yourself in an uncomfortable (yet safe) environment can help to strengthen your mind and increase self-control.
+Putting yourself in an uncomfortable (yet safe) environment may help to strengthen your mind and increase self-control.
 As you're in class, try to find some comfort within the discomfort.

 Set small goals and reward yourself

 It's so important to find, and celebrate, small wins.
 We discussed how important mindset is when it comes to willpower and that believing in your own power of will may be a game changer.
 Giving yourself small goals and celebrating yourself when you achieve those goals can go a long way in boosting your confidence.
 It shows you CAN accomplish those bigger goals if you set your mind to it.

 Take on small challenges like brushing your teeth with your left hand, waking up 5 minutes earlier, or taking a cold shower.
 Remember that willpower is more like a muscle and can be trained.
 By engaging in small daily habits that you don't necessarily want, you strengthen that muscle.

 - Baumeister, et al. (1998).
 Ego depletion: Is the active self a limited resource?
 Journal of Personality and Social Psychology, 74, 1252–1265

 - Duckworth , A. (2011).
 The significance of self-control.
 PNAS, 108(7), 2639-2640. https://doi.org/10.1073